Sakrac/Step6502/README.md

 ##Fixes

+* F5/F8/F9/F11/Shift-F5/Shift-F11 is not handled globally in the code so you can step while the window focus is outside of the code view.
+* Added VICE remote monitor support
+* Added C64 Multicolor Text Mode to graphic view
 * Added C64 Multicolor Bitmap mode to graphic view, using color ram at $d800, background color from $d021 and the screen data is the second pointer edit control in the graphic view.
 * Added Breakpoint View, Added copy to clipboard, Accept "Cancel" to be selected in dialogs.
 * Added conditional breakpoints with full expressions